TABLE OF CONTENTS

 How Much is a Pound of Pot in California?

-In California, the price per pound for cannabis flower has gone up.
-Demand has remained strong.
-Prices have increased due to less competition in the market.
+In California, the price per pound for cannabis flower has gone down.
+Demand has remained strong but there has been an inventory hangover from 2020.
+Prices range from $800-$2,000 on average.

 How Much is a Pound of Cannabis in Oregon?